-William Klug ’62 was reelected to the Board of Supervisors, Fiddlers Creek Community Development District 2, in last year’s general election.
-He is the retired vice president of a Fortune 500 transportation conglomerate in charge of real estate, properties, materials management, and environmental services.
+Bill Klug ’62 reports that in the 2018 general election, he was reelected to the Board of Supervisors, Fiddlers Creek Community Development District 2, Naples, Florida.
+He is a retired vice president of a Fortune 500 transportation conglomerate in charge of real estate, properties, materials management, and environmental services.
 Email: firstname.lastname@example.org

 William Durham ’89 was elected criminal district attorney of Walker County, Texas, in November 2018 and took office in January 2019.
 He and his wife, Kathy, live in Huntsville, Texas.
 They have one daughter who is a pre-med sophomore at UT Austin and one son who is a high school freshman.
 Will has enjoyed having UT football season tickets with three Delt brothers since 1991 and they usually visit the Shelter when in Austin for games.
 Email: email@example.com